-- Footage, audio, or imagery involving road accidents, natural disasters, war aftermath, terrorist attack aftermath, street fights, physical attacks, sexual assaults, immolation, torture, corpses, protests or riots, robberies, medical procedures, or other such scenarios with the intent to shock or disgust viewers
+- Footage, audio, or imagery involving road accidents, natural disasters, war aftermath, terrorist attack aftermath, street fights, physical attacks, immolation, torture, corpses, protests or riots, robberies, medical procedures, or other such scenarios with the intent to shock or disgust viewers.

 - Footage or imagery showing bodily fluids, such as blood or vomit, with the intent to shock or disgust viewers.

 - Footage of corpses with massive injuries, such as severed limbs.

 - Content where humans coerce animals to fight.

 - Content where a human maliciously mistreats an animal and causes them to experience distress outside of traditional or standard practices.
 Examples of traditional or standard practices include hunting or food preparation.